AmritanshTiwari2160/Character-Recognition/README.md

-# Handwritten Character Recognition using Neural Networks on Kaggle Dataset
+# Handwritten Character Recognition using Neural Networks

 This project implements a handwritten character recognition system using a Convolutional Neural Network (CNN).
 The dataset used for training and testing the model is taken from Kaggle, which contains handwritten alphabets in CSV format.